jeshernandez/OpenShotGolf/README.md

 ## Feature Highlights
 - GSPro-compatible TCP listener for incoming ball/club data.
-- Physically based ball flight with drag, lift (Magnus), grass drag, and friction modeling.
+- Physics based ball flight with drag, lift (Magnus), grass drag, and friction modeling.
 - On-range telemetry: carry, total, apex, offline, and shot trails.
 - Environment tuning for temperature and altitude, impacting air density and flight.
 - Range session recorder and basic UI for club selection and shot playback.

 ## Ball Physics and Distance Calculation
-- Ball flight is driven by `Player/ball.gd` using Godot physics.
+- Ball flight is driven by `Player/ball.gd`.
 Forces include gravity, drag, Magnus lift, grass drag, and frictional torque for bounce and rollout.
 - Spin, launch angle, and ball speed are applied in `hit_from_data`, and the ball transitions through FLIGHT, ROLLOUT, and REST states.
 - Distance metrics come from `Player/player.gd`: horizontal distance is `Vector2(x, z).length()` in meters, converted to yards in range UI when needed (`Courses/Range/range.gd`).
 Carry, apex, and offline distances are tracked until the ball rests.